kehantan/labbook/docs/buffers_solutions/mtt.rst

 MTT reagent
 ===========

-**Objective:** To prepare MTT reagent from MTT powder.

 * Est. preparation time = 10 mins
 * MTT comes in powder form.
 * Concentration of MTT we use in this lab is 5 mg/mL, can adjust to other concentrations for different use case.
 * MTT solution can be prepared on bench.
 * MTT solution is sensitive to light.
 Wrap the prepared solution in aluminium foil before storing in freezer.
-* Schematics for preparing MTT solution can be found `here <https://docs.google.com/presentation/d/1IIiZSPVcTfXI2qt4P9eORFXnCTqsc18I3t5ufM8Zi7M/edit?usp=sharing>`_.
+* Schematics for preparing MTT solution `here <https://docs.google.com/presentation/d/1IIiZSPVcTfXI2qt4P9eORFXnCTqsc18I3t5ufM8Zi7M/edit?usp=sharing>`_.

 **Materials**